DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 This addon supports working with several World3D and different Viewports.
 There is also a no depth test mode and other settings that can be changed for each instance.

+This library supports double-precision builds, for more information, [see the documentation](https://dd3d.dmitriysalnikov.ru/docs/1.4.5/md_docs_2DoublePrecision.html).

 ## [Interactive Web Demo](https://dd3d.dmitriysalnikov.ru/demo/)

 [![screenshot_web](/images/screenshot_web.png)](https://dd3d.dmitriysalnikov.ru/demo/)